jonsag/pi-heating/piHeating/README - piHeating.md

 twice.

->Note: pin numbers are used, NOT GPIO numbers.
+Note: Pin numbers are used, NOT GPIO numbers.

 If using the piHeatingLCD hat, the one output device is at GPIO15, pin 10, and it it active HIGH, so you would set H/L to 1.
+Follow further instructions under piHeatingLCD